zainabmelh/guide-articles/articles/Miscellaneous/project-tribute-page-tips/index.md

 ---
-title: "Project Tribute Page Tips"
+title: Project Tribute Page Tips
-parent: "to-be-sorted"
 ---
 This might be the first full webpage you have ever created.
 Here are some tips to help get you started with this:

 ## List Features